Scaling Enhancement in Distributed Quantum Sensing via Bidirectional Causal Routing: Results

-Experimentally, we construct the sensing network using a Sagnac interferometer, in which the horizontally polarized component $|H\rangle$ and the vertically polarized component $|V\rangle$ of light propagate in opposite directions.
-The schematic of our experimental setup is illustrated in Fig. \ref{fig:3}, where 9 sensors are integrated, and the number of sensors in the network can be reconfigured by changing the number of loops in the Sagnac interferometer (see the Supplemental Materials for details).
+We realize bidirectional causal routing using a polarization Sagnac interferometer, in which the horizontally and vertically polarized components traverse the sensing nodes along opposite propagation directions.
+The schematic of our experimental setup is illustrated in Fig.~\ref{fig:3}, where 9 sensors are integrated, and the number of sensors in the network can be reconfigured by changing the number of loops in the Sagnac interferometer (see the Supplemental Materials for details).
 Mirrors driven by piezoelectric transducer (PZT) chips are utilized to generate tiny angular tilts in the light beam; specifically, a tilt angle $\varphi_{j}$ is applied at the $j$-th sensing node, resulting in a transverse momentum kick $\theta_{j} = k\varphi_{j}$ encoded onto the probe state.
-The interferometer is constructed using an odd number of mirrors (including both PZT-driven and non-driven mirrors), which ensures a parity transformation with respect to the reverse propagation direction of the probe state within the network.
-This design is essential for the implementation of the weak value amplification (WVA) method in our experiment.
+The interferometer is constructed using an odd number of mirrors (including both PZT-driven and non-driven mirrors), which ensures that the reverse-propagating route acquires the required transverse parity transformation.
+This parity operation is specific to the present weak-value readout configuration and is not required for the underlying bidirectional-routing enhancement.

 The initial ancilla state $|i\rangle$ is prepared using a linear polarizer and a half-wave plate (HWP), while the post-selection state $|f\rangle$ is realized with a quarter-wave plate (QWP) and an additional linear polarizer.
-In our experiments, the post-selection angle $\varepsilon$ is adjusted by rotating the linear polarizer to achieve a fixed weak value of $|A_{w}| \approx 7$.
-Furthermore, a ``sandwich" configuration consisting of two QWPs and one HWP is employed to compensate for the additional relative phase introduced by the interferometer.
+In our experiments, the post-selection angle $\varepsilon$ is adjusted by rotating the linear polarizer to achieve a fixed imaginary weak value $A_w\simeq-\mathrm{i}7$.
+Furthermore, a QWP--HWP--QWP sequence is used to compensate the unwanted relative phase accumulated between the two polarization-controlled routes.
 (Details on the principles and explicit configurations of these wave plates are provided in the Supplemental Materials.)